allydunham/Structural-Variation/README.md

 #### restClient.py

 #### vcf2bed.py
 Simple script to convert a VCF file, for instance as produced by GENOMESTRiP, to bed format.
-Most columns are already available but the end position needs to be extracted from the VCF information field. regions can optionally be padded, for instance to extract flanking sequence.
+Most columns are already available but the end position needs to be extracted from the VCF information field.
+Regions can optionally be padded, for instance to extract flanking sequence.
+Conversion from 1-based to 0-based is performed.